greg-raven/Uncommon-Sense/_posts/2016-03-02-the-de-evolution-of-schooling.md

 ---
-title: 'The de-evolution of schooling'
+title: "The de-evolution of schooling"
 layout: post
 categories:
 - education